 - The secondary contact will be unenrolled from all workflows.

 - The primary contact may join new workflows as a result of changing list memberships and/or properties.
+To prevent merged contacts from entering a workflow, adjust your workflow settings.

 - Visits from the secondary contact are kept in sources; however, they will be linked to the primary contact.